-- Average height of Vietnamese adult men and adult women.
-According to the World Population Review, this is 1.6889 meters for men and 1.5843 meters for women for urban areas in Vietnam. - Reference family size and composition.
-This is 4 persons (2 adults and 2 children), as explained below in section 10. - Physical activity level level of the members of the reference family.
-We assumed that both adults in the reference family have a moderate phyical activity level (PAL).
-This assumption is based on the average physical activity level of a typical adult who works in non-mechanised factory work (Anker and Anker 2017).
-It is also in line with the Anker Methodology living wage study and estimate for Region 1 (urban) of Vietnam that was done in 2016.
-We also assume that children have moderate physical activity. - As such, the average number of calories needed per person in the reference family is 2,257, to which 3 additional calories are added for pregnancy10, making the final average caloric intake used in this study being 2,260 per person per day.
+- 1. Average height of Vietnamese adult men and adult women.
+According to the World Population Review, this is 1.6889 meters for men and 1.5843 meters for women for urban areas in Vietnam. - 2.
+Reference family size and composition.
+This is 4 persons (2 adults and 2 children), as explained below in section 11. - 3.
+Physical activity level level of the members of the reference family.
+We assumed that one adult in the reference family has vigorous physical activity level (PAL) such as for agricultural work and the spouse has moderate physical activity level (PAL).
+This is different from what we assumed for Regions 1, 2, and 3, which are urban areas, where we assumed that both adults have moderate physical activity.
+We assume that children have moderate physical activity in Region 4 just as we do for Regions 1, 2 and 3. - 4.
+As such, the average number of calories needed per person in the reference family in Region 4 is 2,345 (compared to the 2,257 needed per person per day for Regions 1-3), to which 3 additional calories are added for pregnancy, making the final average caloric intake used in this study being 2,348 per person per day.

 Second, we developed the contents of our model diet.
 We started with the actual food consumption of Vietnamese households to help indicate the general structure of food consumption in Vietnam.
-For this, we used the fourth income decile of households in the VHLSS 2020 (see Table 3).
-This is also the reference group used by the National Wage Council when calculating the regional minimum wage of Region 1.
+For this, we used the fourth income decile of households in the VHLSS 2020 (see Table 4).
+This is also the reference group used by the National Wage Council when calculating the regional minimum wage of Region 4.
 When doing this, we decreased proportionally the number of grams of each food item in the VHLSS diet by the proportional difference between the number of calories in our model diet and the VHLSS diet.

-10 Additional calories are added for pregnancy.
+Additional calories are added for pregnancy.
 These additional required calories are averaged over all family members and over the number of years between ages 25 and 59 to keep the model diet as per person in the reference family.

-Table 3.
-Food consumption of households in the 4th decile of the household consumption distribution according to VHLSS 2020
+Table 4.
+Food consumption of households in the 4th decile of the household consumption distribution according to VHLSS 2020a